Kunull/Blog/blog/2024-03-19-icca-review.md

 ![ICCA](https://github.com/Kunull/Blog/assets/110326359/af260c98-bd72-4bd2-b9c6-542dcf2830c0)

-I must preface that I am not an absolute beginner when it comes to Cloud technology, having some experience due to college.
+I must preface that I am not an absolute beginner when it comes to Cloud technology, having some experience from my college course.

 The course material and exam voucher cost $99 USD.
 I got both with the Fundamental's Annual plan.